KayOhtie/coyotesin.space/README.md

 ```

 ~~Now all set and can use `make devserver` to start the auto-updating dev server.~~ Scratch, mid-upgrade to newest Pelican build.

+Also a lot of this is now out of date.